- Bundle an app that was developed using either the Mobile Development Kit editor or the Mobile Development Kit extension for Visual Studio Code.

-We recommend that you use a git repository to keep the source code synchronized between SAP Web IDE Full-Stack and Visual Studio Code more efficiently.
-Otherwise, developers must manually export the Mobile Development Kit application from SAP Web IDE Full-Stack, unzip the exported file to a local folder, then open it in Visual Studio Code.
+We recommend that you use a git repository to keep the source code synchronized between SAP Business Application Studio and Visual Studio Code more efficiently.
+Otherwise, developers must manually export the Mobile Development Kit application from SAP Business Application Studio, unzip the exported file to a local folder, then open it in Visual Studio Code.

 For iOS simulators, the

 Attach Source Map command lets you manually attach the source map to an Mobile Development Kit client app installed in the active iOS simulator.
-This is a workaround that lets you work with live-mode debugging without deploying a source map file via SAP Web IDE Full-Stack.
+This is a workaround that lets you work with app update debugging without deploying a source map file via SAP Business Application Studio.

-Attach Source Map command triggers, choose the source map file, which downloads from the SAP Web IDE Full-Stack editor deploy process.
+Attach Source Map command triggers, choose the source map file, which can be downloaded from the SAP Business Application Studio editor.
 The selected file is copied to the corresponding folder location in the active iOS or Android simulators with the Mobile Development Kit client app installed.

 In order to download the source map file from the SAP Business Application Studio editor, please follow these steps: